artus9033/chartjs-plugin-dragdata/README.md

 ## Contributing

 Please feel free to submit an issue or a pull request!
-If you make changes to the src/index.js file, don't forget to `npm run build` and manually test your changes against all demos in the demos/dist folder.
+If you make changes to the `src/index.js` file, don't forget to:

+- `npm run build` to build the library (outputs will be written to `dist/`)
+- `npm run build:demos` or `npm run build:demos:watch` to build the demo files (outputs will be written to `demos/dist/`)
+- run unit, integration & E2E tests with `npm run test` (or separately with `npm run test:unit`, `npm run test:integration`, `npm run test:e2e`)
+- if your changes do change the chart's appearance after performing some interaction, update snapshots by running the command `npm run test:e2e:updateSnapshots`
+- manually test your changes to ensure that they do work and don't break existing features

 ## License